 "The classes are all mixed up.
 All the youth take different classes.
 It is confusing.
 There's only one teacher who is teaching a bunch of things.
-And I'm just sitting there, yelling 'I need help, I need help!"

-- OJJ Student

-Notably, OJJ's poor performance is not simply a reflection of the students it educates.
-Even when comparing OJJ's 2019 school performance scores to the scores of other alternative schools in the state, Riverside Alternative School performed worse than 80% of all alternative schools, and Southside Alternative School performed worse than 92% of all alternative schools.
-Like OJJ schools, alternative schools across the state educate a vulnerable student population with significant needs, including students who have been expelled or suspended and students who struggle with certain behavioral disabilities.96
+And I'm just sitting there, yelling 'l need help, I need help!" - OJJ Student Notably, OJJ's poor performance is not simply a reflection of the students it educates.
+Even when comparing OJJ's 2019 school performance scores to the scores of other alternative schools in the state, Riverside Alternative School performed worse than 80% of all alternative schools, and Southside Alternative School performed worse than 92% of all alternative schools across the state educate a vulnerable student population with significant needs, including students who have been expelled or suspended and students who struggle with certain behavioral disabilities.